florentpoujol/stricter-laravel/readme.md

 Eloquent can prevent when lazy loading (N+1 queries) is happening and then throw an exception.

 Then as explained in the doc, Laravel can also throw an exception if you try to set an unfillable attribute.
-If that happens it may indicate that you are fetching to much fields from the database, or are not properly restricting the data you consider when validating a form for instance.
+If that happens it may indicate that you are fetching too many fields from the database, or are not properly restricting the data you consider when validating a form for instance.
 For that to properly work, you should always mention all the fillable attributes in the model's `$fillable` property to clearly mark which attributes are indeed fillable.

-Finally, and that's not mentioned in the doc, Laravel can also prevent accessing an attribute that do not exists (with the model's `preventAccessingMissingAttributes()` method).
+Finally, and that's not mentioned in the doc, Laravel can also prevent accessing an attribute that do not exist (with the model's `preventAccessingMissingAttributes()` method).
 If that happens, it may be because you are not fetching enough fields from the database for instance.

 The Model's `shouldBeStrict()` method can be used to set all three behaviours at the same time.